Family Houses

 Courtesy of Gerard O'Rourke

-By the time of Horatio 's death his children had established themselves elsewhere.
+By the time of Horatio 's death his children had established family 'Houses' elsewhere in Co Cork and these are covered below.

-Horatio's eldest son, Rev Edward Synge Townsend [601], known in the family as 'The Apostle' on account of his benevolent looks and flowing white locks, started his ministry as Curate at Donoughmore.
-By the time of his father's death he was curate at Inniscarra and when he died in 1819 he was living in Kinsale.
+Horatio's eldest son, Rev Edward Synge Townsend [601], was known in the family as 'The Apostle' on account of his benevolent looks and flowing white locks.
+Whilst he started his ministry as Curate at Donoughmore, by the time of his father's death he was curate at Inniscarra and when he died in 1819 he was living in Kinsale.

-Horatio's s second son, Richard Townsend [6A00], bought Pallastown House, on the west bank of the Belgooly River 4km north east of Kinsale (Sheet 87 map reference W: 657532).
-His third son, Samuel Philip Townsend [6A03], succeeded to the property in 1805 and he purchased Garrycloyne House from John Travers in 1837.
-This house, 5km north of Blarney on the road from Blarney to Mallow (Sheet 80 map reference W593803), consisted of 16 rooms, two stables, a coach house and four other outbuildings.
-Samuel Philip's eldest son, Richard Horatio Townsend [6A10], inherited the prooerty in 1864 and it remained in the family until it was sold to a Cork grazier in 1940 by which time it was virtually derelict.
-It had been let since 1897 when the then owner, Samuel Philip Townsend [6A20], emigrated to Australia.
+Horatio's s second son, Richard Townsend [6A00], lived at Pallastown House, on the west bank of the Belgooly River.
+Richard's third son, Samuel Philip Townsend [6A03], succeeded to the property in 1805 and later purchased Garrycloyne House from John Travers in 1837.
+This house, consisted of 16 rooms, two stables, a coach house and four other outbuildings.
+Passing to Samuel Philip's eldest son, Richard Horatio Townsend [6A10], in 1864, it remained in the family until it was sold to a Cork grazier in 1940 by which time it was virtually derelict; it had been let since 1897 when the then owner, Samuel Philip Townsend [6A20], emigrated to Australia.

-Horatio's third son, Samuel Philip Townsend [6B00] bought Firmount, some 4km due east of Donoughmore on the R619 road from Coachford to Mallow (Sheet 80 map reference 533820).
-The house passed to Samuel's eldest son, Horatio Townsend [6B01], in 1800 who, like his father, was a keen and competent agriculturalist and when he died in 1864 it passed to his eldest son Major John Crewe Chetwood Townsend [6B04].
+Horatio's third son, Samuel Philip Townsend [6B00] lived at Firmount which passed to Samuel's eldest son, Horatio Townsend [6B01] in 1800.
+The young Horatio, like his father, was a keen and competent agriculturalist and when he died in 1864 Firmount passed to his eldest son Major John Crewe Chetwood Townsend [6B04].
 John died just nine years later leaving a three-year-old son, Samuel Charles Chetwood Townsend [6B24].
 It is not known whether his mother brought Samuel up at the family home at Firmount or sold it and returned with her children to her childhood home at Garrycloyne where her brother, Richard Horatio Townsend [6A10], was then living.

 The Donoughmore branch of the family thrives today and continues to do so principally in the United Kingdom and Australia.
 The clergy is and has been well represented particularly in Table VIA, the military are well represented throughout and Table VIC abounds with doctors.
 Many have achieved much during their life or had remarkable experiences.
 To name but a few: